History of jewelry in Iran

 The most invaluable example of necklaces of the Achaemenides era is the one found in the coffins buried in Susa that belong to the Oxus Treasure.
 This necklace is made of gold inlaid with gems and an image of a bird of prey and Ahura Mazda has been placed on it.
 There is another necklace of the Achaemenides era that is preserved in the National Museum of Iran with engraved lions hanging on a string of gold beads.

 The most noticeable feature of earrings of the Achaemenides era is the circular loop.
 The loop does not form a complete circle.
 There is an opening in the earrings with clamps to the left of the earrings and a connected post to fix them on the ears.
 These earrings have been seen on the ears of people wearing Parthian and Median clothes.
-These earrings composed one part of the gifts bestowed to the royal dynasty, too.
+These earrings composed one part of the gifts

 The Safavid era